Bouton Funerary Service

-Owner, Licensed Funeral Services Practitioner
+Co-owner, Licensed Funeral Services Practitioner

 Descendent of the founder, Rémy has been involved in death care his entire life.
 Rémy acts as host for memorial events and helps make your experience as comfortable as possible.

-General Manager, Licensed Funeral Services Practitioner, Licensed Embalmer
+Co-owner and General Manager, Licensed Funeral Services Practitioner, Licensed Embalmer

 Mrs. Bouton has been part of the family business since her marriage to Rémy Bouton in 1980.
 Though her focus at present is the overall management of Bouton Funerary Service, she is a skilled embalmer and licensed funeral services provider as well.

 Mrs. Iniguez is both office manager and funeral arrangements specialist.
 She will help you plan a fitting memorial for your loved one.